danresende/machine-learning/mlnd_capstone/project/capstone_report.md

 ![VGG16](https://heuritech.files.wordpress.com/2016/02/vgg16_croped.png?w=470)

 In a broader sense the neural network I will use here is a parametric supervised learning procedure that tries to find patterns and correlations using the pixels of the image as inputs to output, in this case, the center digit of the image.
-It is a parametric procedure because it has a fixed number of parameters, 138 parameters in this model, and it is a supervised procedure because it will 'learn' how to configure it self by comparing the result it got to the labels pre defined.
+It is a parametric procedure because it has a fixed number of parameters, 138 million parameters in this model, and it is a supervised procedure because it will 'learn' how to configure it self by comparing the result it got to the labels pre defined.

 A convolutional neural network it is a set of weights and bias that receives part of the input which allows to encode certain proprities into the architecture making the forward function more efficient to implement and reduces the amount of paramenters in the network.